eavestn/exercise-2-option-2/README.md

 # Student Management Enterprise Service Bus (ESB) Implementation

+Below is a description of the local environment necessary to execute this project as well as a basic description of the general flow of the program.
+This project was completed as a part of my time at Penn.
+State's Masters of Software Engineering program.

 ## Environment

 For this project, I wanted to make use of an open-source, non-proprietary service bus library to implement my own